eunchangchoi/eunchangchoi.github.io/index.md

  <br>
  <br>
 <p style="font-size:1.1em">I,<a href="https://igf2019.sched.com/eunchangchoi"> 최은창 崔恩彰</a>,
 am a Korean legal scholar whose research focuses on the interplay of public policy for emerging technologies, data, and intellectual property law.
-My recent works examined the legal, policy issues associated with a governance framework for AI systems, ethical design of algorithms, data, ownership of AI-generated contents, and machine learning.
+My recent works examined the legal, policy issues associated with a governance framework for AI systems, ethical design of algorithms, ownership of AI-generated contents, and machine learning.
 I have contributed a chapter covering bias and accountability of algorithms in a report <a href="http://kisdi.asia/kisdi/fp/kr/publication/selectResearch.do?cmd=fpSelectResearch&sMenuType=3&controlNoSer=4&controlNo=14218&langdiv=1"> "ICT-based Solutions to Social Problems in Intelligent Information Society"</a>.
 I am a member of 'AI Policy Forum' of<a href="http://kaail.or.kr"> the Korean Associaton for AI Law (KAAIL)</a>.
 Recently, I have carried out consultancy work for <a href="https://eng.kcc.go.kr/user/ehpMain.do"> Korea Communications Commission(KCC) </a>,<a href="https://www.kisdi.re.kr/"> Korea Information Society Development Institute(KISDI)</a>, and <a href="https://www.stepi.re.kr/site/stepien/main.do"> Science and Technology Policy Institute(STEPI)</a>.

   <p style="font-size:1.1em"> I sit on the editorial board of <a href="https://www.technologyreview.kr/"> MIT Technology Review Korea </a>.
 Previously, I was a Fellow of <a href="https://law.yale.edu/isp"> Information Society Project, Yale Law School</a> for which I served as a coordinator of Harvard-Yale-MIT Cyberscholar Working Group, and worked as a Non-Resident Fellow of <a href="https://thefreeinternetproject.org/"> the Free Internet Project </a> at <a href="https://web.iit.edu/"> Illinois Institute of Technology</a>.
 I also have held an appointment as a Visiting Scholar of <a href="https://pcmlp.socleg.ox.ac.uk/about-us/"> Programme in Comparative Media Law and Policy</a>, housed in <a href="https://www.law.ox.ac.uk/centres-institutes/centre-socio-legal-studies/research-centre-socio-legal-studies"> the Centre for Socio-Legal Studies,</a> University of Oxford Law Faculty.
 I was an Invited Expert of <a href="https://www.w3.org/2011/07/privacy-ig-charter"> W3C Privacy Interest Group</a> and a Fellow of <a href="https://www.stepi.re.kr/site/stepien/main.do"> STEPI</a>, a global think tank in the area of science and technology where I conducted research on regulatory science for public health.
 From 2018, I have been participating in Law Committee of <a href="https://ethicsinaction.ieee.org/">IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems</a>, and IEEE working groups <a href="https://sagroups.ieee.org/7003/">'Algorithmic Bias Considerations'(P7003)'</a>,and <a href="https://sagroups.ieee.org/7002">'Data Privacy Process'(P7002)</a>.I am a founder of 'Cogent AI' and a Chief Data Ethics Officer holding a qualified <a href="https://www.dataq.or.kr/www/sub/a_06.do"> Advanced Data Analytics Professional.</a>
    <br>